matzebert/ldap2csv/README.md

   - The columns are separated by `;`.
   - The cell values are not delimited (by quotes).

-This beaviour can not be configured in the current version.
+This behaviour can not be configured in the current version.

 ## Examples